Jey0204/Notatnik/README.md

 ![obraz](https://github.com/Jey0204/Notatnik/assets/130754053/38b9ec7e-d03d-4e14-bac9-48ead71b8a4c)

 Now our note has appeared on the list.
-Since the weight is set to 3 (newer phone models display asterisks instead of numbers), we are informed that the number of very important notes is equal to 1.
+Since the weight is set to 3 (newer phone models display stars instead of numbers), we are informed that the number of very important notes is equal to 1.

 ![obraz](https://github.com/Jey0204/Notatnik/assets/130754053/3a6c85cf-d2f8-4040-aec1-1fcbde4d4e0c)